Forrestfield

 Income levels sit below national averages according to AreaSearch assessment

 Forrestfield's median assessed income in financial year 2023 was $52,774.
-The average income for the same period stood at $61,848.
-In comparison, Greater Perth had a median income of $60,748 and an average income of $80,248.
-By September 2025, considering a 9.62% growth since financial year 2023, estimated incomes would be approximately $57,851 (median) and $67,798 (average).
-Census 2021 data shows Forrestfield's household, family, and personal incomes rank modestly, between the 42nd and 51st percentiles.
-The income bracket of $1,500 - 2,999 captures 35.0% of Forrestfield residents (5,633 individuals), similar to the metropolitan region where this cohort represents 32.0%.
+The average income stood at $61,848.
+This is below the national average for Greater Perth, which had a median income of $60,748 and an average income of $80,248.
+By September 2025, based on a 9.62% growth in wages since financial year 2023, estimated incomes would be approximately $57,851 (median) and $67,798 (average).
+According to Census 2021 data, Forrestfield's household, family, and personal incomes rank modestly between the 42nd and 51st percentiles.
+Income brackets show that 35.0% of Forrestfield residents earn between $1,500 - 2,999 (5,635 individuals), which aligns with the metropolitan region where this cohort also represents 32.0%.
 Housing affordability pressures are severe in Forrestfield, with only 83.1% of income remaining, ranking at the 41st percentile.

 Frequently Asked Questions - Income